hamptonpieryc/website/content/docs/club-rules.md

 the Trustees as constituted after such nomination.
-For the purpose of giving effect to any such nomination, the Secretary for the time being is hereby nominated as the person to appoint new Trustees of the Club within the meaning of Section 36 of the Trustee Act 1925, and they shall by Deed duly appoint the person or persons so nominated by the Committee.
+For the purpose of giving effect to any such nomination, the Secretary for the time being is hereby nominated as the person to appoint new Trustees of the Club within the meaning of Section 36 of the Trustee Act 1925, and they shall by Deed duly appoint the person or persons so nominated by the GMC.

 **17.3** The Trustees shall in all respects act, in regard to any property of the Club held by them, in accordance with the directions of the GMC and shall have power to sell, lease, mortgage or